Harry45/Harry45.github.io/_posts/2018-02-27-Yandex-Machine-Learning.markdown

 ---

-<p align="justify">The Yandex Machine Learning School was organised from the 16<sup>th</sup> 26<sup>th</sup> January.
+<p align="justify">The Yandex Machine Learning School was organised from the 16<sup>th</sup> to 26<sup>th</sup> January.
 It was a quite intensive school with a series of lectures, homework, assignments, tutorials and exam over the course of 10 days only.
 In particular, topics covered included the following:</p>

 <ol type="1">